Section 4. Recorders

 - If air traffic personnel check and change tapes, DATs, or DALRs, the facility air traffic manager must ensure that personnel are trained in the proper methods to be used.

-- Recorder monitor operation checks on analog voice recorder systems must be performed daily and must not exceed 26 hours between checks.
-Procedures for monitoring operations in analog recorders are described in FAA Order JO 6670.4, Maintenance of Multichannel Recorder Equipment.
+- Recorder operational checks on voice recorder systems must be performed daily and must not exceed 26 hours between checks.

 - Indicate accomplishments of checks on FAA Form 7230-4, Facility Record of Operation.